 History of the building so far gathered.

 After the church and Manor Farm, one of the oldest buildings in the village is, or rather was, the Dovecote.
 There is very little documentary information on this Grade 2 listed building and no detailed photographic record has come to light.
-The roof has long gone and only three walls now remain with the likelihood that the rest will follow.
+An arial photograph dated to circa 1960 suggests that the roof was still intact but it has long gone and only three walls now remain with the likelihood that the rest will follow.
 This little memorial to it has been added along with a description, rough measurements and a reconstructed drawing of its assumed original appearance.

 The dovecote can be seen in the distance behind